mnieber/donate-tk/doc/django-app.rst

   string that may use amount, currency and org_name as template variables.
 - DONATETK_MAIL_MESSAGE: Similar to DONATETK_MAIL_SUBJECT, but contains the message body.
 - DONATETK_MAIL_HTML_MESSAGE: Similar to DONATETK_MAIL_SUBJECT, but contains the html message body.
+- DONATETK_STRIPE_ENDPOINT_SECRET: The stripe endpoint secret used in the StripeWebhookView example